quattor/maven-tools/BUILD_INFO.md

 pom.xml of the component (for Quattor configuration modules, in the pom.xml of each configuration module), as part of the '<parent>' information.

-To update the version used for a given component, check out its repository and in the top-level directory, execute the following command:
+To update the version used for a given component to the last release available, check out its repository and in the top-level directory, execute the following
+command:

 ```bash
 mvn versions:update-parent